ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 ## Resizing instances between Gen 2 and Gen 3 profiles
 {: #resizing-instance-generations}

-3rd generation profiles are available in the Dallas and London regions to provision virtual server instances on 4th Generation Intel® Xeon® Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+3rd generation profiles are available in the Dallas, London, and Frankfurt regions to provision virtual server instances on 4th Generation Intel® Xeon® Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
 For more information about the capabilities of the new profiles, see [Next generation instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui#next-gen-profiles).
 {: preview}

 You can resize a 2nd generation profile to a 3rd generation profile.
 A 3rd generation profile can be resized to a 2nd generation profile.
 Before resizing between profile generations, review the following information.